 Another way to think about your project price is by the costs of individual components.
 Even then, you will be dealing with a range of prices depending on the specific product.
 Here is a breakdown of potential costs for your main kitchen components based on a rough ballpark range, and what details you can expect to affect your cost:

-Generally, labor accounts for about 30% of your total project price, while materials take up about 65% to 70% of your budget.
+Generally, labor accounts for about 30-40% of your total project price, while materials take up about 65% to 70% of your budget.
 When it comes to your materials, cabinetry tends to be the big-ticket item, encompassing about 30% of the costs.
 Appliances and ventilation typically assume another 15% to 20%.
-Other expenses associated with kitchen remodeling include permitting the project and disposal fees.
+Additional expenses associated with kitchen remodeling include job permits and disposal fees.

 Whether you’re interested in remodeling your kitchen in the D.C. metro area to increase the resale value of your home (maybe you're interested in remodeling your basement too!) or simply make it more enjoyable while you’re living there, Denny + Gardner can help.
 Once we know your desired budget, no matter how large or small, we can work with you to develop a kitchen remodeling plan that is feasible from a design perspective and suits your financial needs as well.